 - Current vehicles operator licensure.

-- Payroll and production records adequate for determining the proportion of direct production labor provided by disabled/ non-disabled persons during the current fiscal year.
+- Payroll and production records adequate for determining the proportion of direct production labor provided by persons with disabilities/persons with non-disabilities during the current fiscal year.

 - The following worker's assessment data: